Tremont House (Chicago)

 The Tremont House was a hotel located in Chicago, Illinois.
-A modern hotel also bears the same name.
+A modern hotel also bears a similar name.

 Original

 First hotel

 The original hotel's building was built in 1833.
 It was a three-story wooden structure located at the northwest corner of the intersection of Lake Street and Dearborn Street.
 It was lost to a fire in 1839.
 It took its name from the Boston Tremont House.
 It was later recounted by a reporter that he recalled the hotel having been a three-story frame structure approximately 80 ft long and 70 ft wide.

 The building was originally a rooming house.
 Its original proprietor of the property was Starr Foot, who sold it to Malliory & Able in 1835.
 The operation was then sold to a man named Dorwin in 1837.
 Dorwin sold the lease months later that year to brothers Ira Couch and James Couch.
 The Couch brothers turned the building into the city's first hotel, operating it in the building for the two years before it burnt down.